-Whilst this document may be printed, the controlled copy is maintained by the Bournemouth, Christchurch & Poole and Dorset Safeguarding Adults Boards Please follow the link to www.bcpsafeguardingadultsboard.com and www.dorsetforyou.gov.uk/dorsetsafeguardingadultsboard
+Whilst this document may be printed, the controlled copy is maintained by the Dorset and Bournemouth, Christchurch & Poole Safeguarding Adults Boards Please follow the link to www.bcpsafeguardingadultsboard.com and Dorset Safeguarding Adults Board - Dorset Council

 Any printed copies of this document are not controlled.
 It is the responsibility of all staff to ensure that they are working to the most current version of this document.